nruffing/data-grid-vue/README.md

     * Allow sort and reorder actions to be performed via keyboard when header cell has focus
       * Space or enter to cycle through sort options
       * Left and right arrow to reorder
-    * Header options can be triggered via space or enter
+    * Allow header options to be triggered via space or enter
+    * Add/remove column menu is focused when it opens and can be navigated via keyboard using the tab key

   * Add additional parameters to the `options-header`, `options-header-filter-options-shown`, and `options-header-clear-filters` slots.